deephacks/westty/readme.md

 ![My image](https://raw.github.com/deephacks/westty/master/westty.png)

 Westty is a NIO server engine built on a foundation of Weld and Netty, enabling a lightweight CDI programming model for building web applications.
+No servlets, jsp, jsf, jstl or other shenanigans incorporated.
 Westty starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.

 * [Netty](http://netty.io)
 * [Weld](http://seamframework.org/Weld)